jesusprz24/E-commerce-backend/README.md

 THEN I am able to successfully create, update, and delete data in my database

 # Installation
-- To use this the user first needs to clone this repo into their terminal.
+- Clone the repository into the terminal
+- This requires the use of node.js and MySQL, they must be installed to the computer
+- Type npm install or npm i
+- Connect to the database usinf the following commands
-- To run the database, run mysql -u root -p in the terminal and enter the password from the .env file.
+    - mysql -u root -p
-- Next run npm install in the terminal
+    - when mysql is opened type source schema.sql
-- Run npm run seed
+    - Then npm run seed (for the seed file)
-- Finally to run the server type npm start.
+- Now to run the app type npm start.
+- Finally use insomnia core to see if it is working.
+Or visit the walkthrough video.

 # License
 This application uses an MIT license.